microsoft/vscode-docs/api/extension-guides/web-extensions.md

 Visual Studio Code can run as an editor in the browser ('VS Code Web').
 One example is the `github.dev` user interface reached by pressing `.` (the period key) in the GitHub **<> Code** tab.
 When VS Code Web runs, installed extensions are run in an extension host in the browser, called the 'web extension host'.
 An extension that can run in a web extension host is called a 'web extension'.

 Web extensions share the same structure as regular extensions, but given the different runtime, don't run with the same code as extensions written for a Node.js runtime.
-Web extensions still have access to the full VS Code API, but no longer to the Node.js APIs and runtime.
-Instead, web extensions are [restricted by the browser sandbox](#web-extension-restrictions) and therefore have more limited functionality compared to normal extensions.
+Web extensions still have access to the full VS Code API, but no longer to the Node.js APIs and module loading.
+Instead, web extensions are restricted by the browser sandbox and therefore have [limitations](#web_extension_main_file) compared to normal extensions.

 ## Web extension anatomy